apache/opennlp/opennlp-extensions/opennlp-embeddings/TRAINING.md

 ## 2. Assemble the model directory

-The distiller writes `model.safetensors` (F32), the cleaned `tokenizer.json`, and `config.json`, and copies the teacher's SentencePiece `.model` file when there is one. `DistillModel` assembles and verifies its own output; `AssembleModel` completes a directory put together by hand — for a WordPiece model it derives `vocab.txt` and `tokenizer_config.json` from `tokenizer.json`, for a SentencePiece model it checks that the trained `.model` file is present:
+The distiller writes `model.safetensors` (F32), the cleaned `tokenizer.json`, and `config.json`, and copies the teacher's SentencePiece `.model` file when there is one. `DistillModel` assembles and verifies its own output. `AssembleModel` completes a directory put together by hand: for a WordPiece model it derives `vocab.txt` and `tokenizer_config.json` from `tokenizer.json`; for a SentencePiece model it checks that the trained `.model` file is present:

 ```
 opennlp-embeddings AssembleModel -modelDir bge-m3-static